-- Shape: Indicates the shape the diamond is cut into.
-Round brilliant is the most popular cut as it best reflects light and creates fantastic sparkle.
+- Shape: Round brilliant is the most popular cut as it best reflects light and creates fantastic sparkle.
 Any other diamond cut is considered a “fancy cut”, these include for example: oval, radiant, asscher, emerald and pear cut.
 The value of fancy cut diamonds fluctuates depending on market trends.

 - Fluorescence: Indicates how much a diamond glows when exposed to ultraviolet light on a scale of None to Very Strong.
 Typically, fluorescence has a negative impact on an engagement ring’s value.

 - Treatment: Diamonds can receive artificial treatment to improve their clarity or color.
 If a diamond has received fracture filling, clarity enhancement or HPHT, it is considered to be less valuable than natural diamonds of the same qualities.
 This is because a natural untreated diamond of the same quality is rarer.